LorenzoCorbella74/my-engine-2d/README.md

 - [x] PIXI Particles in dedicated class

 ## Debug

 It is possible to use the Chrome Extension [Pixijs Devtools](https://chromewebstore.google.com/detail/pixijs-devtools/aamddddknhcagpehecnhphigffljadon?pli=1) and check the engine object as window.$PE.

-To test physics use the 2d visualisation of the matter-js world by running in the browser devtools the function `window.$PE.physics.showPhisicsCanvas()` to show (or `window.$PE.physics.hidePhisicsCanvas()` to hide).
+To test physics use the 2d visualisation of the matter-js world by running in the browser devtools the function `window.$PE.physics.showPhisicsCanvas()` to show (and `window.$PE.physics.hidePhisicsCanvas()` to hide).

 # Usage